 First things first—do you qualify for the passport renewal process?
 Some situations require you to apply for a new passport rather than renew your current passport book or card.
 Even if you currently possess an old passport, you’ll need to start at passport renewal service square one and apply for a brand new one if your passport was:

 If any of these situations apply, you’ll need to make an appointment at a passport acceptance facility and apply in person with Form DS-11 and all of the proper documentation.

 You may be wondering how to get a second passport.
 To determine when you should renew your passport, take a look at either the data page of your passport book or the front of your passport card to find the issue date.

 For children under 16 years of age at the time of issuance, a passport is only valid for five years.
 For adults, both passport books and the newer passport cards need to be renewed every ten years.
 In either case, don’t wait until the last minute to renew.
 It’s best to apply for renewal early, considering both:

 In terms of planned usage, you’ll need to ensure your passport is renewed if you plan to:

 There is a difference in renewal fees between passport books and cards, just as with the original cost.
 You’ll pay:

-Like many government functions, COVID-19 is a big factor in answering the question, how long does passport renewal take?
 If possible, you should avoid in-person visits, as renew passport appointments are often limited to only urgent and medical emergency travel.